cloudfoundry/log-cache-cli/README.md

 The Log Cache CLI can be installed and used in two ways.

- - Stand alone CLI for Log Cache
+ - Standalone CLI for Log Cache
  - Cloud Foundry CLI plugin for Log Cache

 ## Cloud Foundry CLI plugin